 3. What is Brazil famous for?

-Have we always had celebrities?
-And are we more obsessed with celebrity culture now than in the past?
-A brief cultural history of celebrity – from Oscar Wilde, to Andy Warhol to Kim Kardashian and social media influencers today on YouTube, Instagram and elsewhere.
+Are we more obsessed with celebrity culture now than in the past?
+A brief cultural history of celebrity, from Oscar Wilde, to Andy Warhol to Kim Kardashian and social media influencers today on YouTube, Instagram and elsewhere.

 Reading text: